Keep your audience engaged in your virtual presentations with these 5 tips

 It is more difficult to engage the audience when done virtually… but it’s not impossible!

-We’ve shared our top tips below to help you keep your audience engaged on your next video call/meeting or virtual presentation.
+We’ve shared our top tips below to help you keep your audience engaged on your video calls/meetings or virtual presentations.
 (If you prefer to watch the video go to the end of this post)

 Tip 1: Act engaged